HyHy100/Kotori/README.md

 # HyreOS

-My studies about bare metal programming and OS development on ARM Cortex-A9.
+My studies about RISC-V bare metal programming and OS development.

-I'm emulating this using Qemu on vexpress-a9.
+I'm emulating this using QEMU with spike.

-(The name of this project is a joke with my nickname)
+This project is based on RISC-V documentation vers 1.9.1.